eastcitysoftware/weld/README.md

 </script>
 ```

+## Defining Targets

 Declaratively define named targets using the `wd-target` attribute.
 This gives you keyed access to elements within the binding scope.
+This is useful when you need to manipulate or identify elements within a binding.

 ```html
 <!-- designating a named target -->